fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 which the Helm release is made.
 It defaults to the namespace of the HelmRelease.

+**Warning:** Changing the target namespace of a HelmRelease which has already been installed will not move the release to the new namespace.
+Instead, the existing release will be uninstalled before installing a new release in the new target namespace.

 ### Storage namespace

 `.spec.storageNamespace` is an optional field used to specify the namespace in which Helm stores release information.
 It defaults to the namespace of the HelmRelease.

+**Warning:** Changing the storage namespace of a HelmRelease which has already been installed will not move the release to the new namespace.
+Instead, the existing release will be uninstalled before installing a new release in the new storage namespace.

 **Note:** When making use of the Helm CLI and attempting to make use of `helm get` commands to inspect a release, the `-n` flag should target the